India could've seen 8.2L COVID-19 cases by Apr 15 sans lockdown, containment steps: Health ministry

 ALSO READ

-PESO takes measures to ensure uninterrupted supply of medical oxygen to hospitals during lockdown
+Japan's Abe warns coronavirus outbreak could worsen if people don't take proper measures

-Rupee rallies 81 paise to 74.35 against USD after RBI announced measures to support economy
+Centre announces discom relief measures to ensure 24x7 power supply during lockdown